joryuu/Export-InDesign-Linked-Graphic-File-Paths-as-Text-File/README.md

-# Export Linked File Paths as Text File
+# Export Filepaths for Broken Linked Files
 ## Overview
 When working with InDesign documents stored in a cloud account, it’s all too easy to end up with a file full of broken links—especially if the folders containing your images haven’t finished syncing locally.
 Instead of manually digging through the Links panel and right-clicking each link to “Copy Full Path,” this script automates the entire process.
 With one click it: